 1. On your firewall, block outbound access from your Exchange server on anything except port 25.

 2. Don’t take your Exchange server offline yet.
-Start restoring a copy of your database from 2/25-2/27 or thereabouts and put it in the same volume as your current C: VMDK.
+Start restoring a copy of your OS volume from 2/25-2/27 or thereabouts and put it in the same volume as your current C: VMDK.

 3. While that is happening, download/copy the .iso of CU version that you need to have and put it on one of your data (non-OS) drives.